 To meet patient expectations and improve the user experience, ensure billing statements are patient-friendly.
-You should offer paperless statements and a variety of payment options (e.g., eCheck, credit card, etc.) via an online patient portal and utilize the latest payment technologies, such as mobile and text-to-pay.
+You should offer paperless statements (eStatements) and a variety of payment options (e.g., eCheck, credit card, etc.) via an online patient portal and utilize the latest payment technologies, such as mobile and text-to-pay.
 New features like text or email reminders help effectively communicate with patients and encourage them to pay their financial obligations.

 Additionally, healthcare providers are required to follow strict guidelines to protect patient information.
 You need to ensure that your payment portal and processing system are fully compliant, or you risk incurring a hefty penalty.

 4. Price Transparency

 Besides difficulty submitting payments due to lack of options, another leading reason for consumers failing to pay their financial responsibility is confusion due to a lack of price transparency.
-Because of this, healthcare systems are now opting to make their service prices accessible.
-Doing so reduces patient confusion and surprise billing issues.
+In fact, as of January 1st, 2021, CMS implemented a new rule requiring hospitals to publish the prices they negotiate with insurers for various medical procedures.

 Although price transparency regulations remain complicated to date, today’s tech-savvy patients are now researching service pricing for various health systems before making a decision as to which practice they book an appointment with.
 Any system that does not make their pricing public may be dropped from consideration altogether.

 5. Patient Experience

-The medical insurance landscape has experienced some significant changes in recent years.
+The medical insurance landscape experienced some significant changes in recent years.
 As more patients are responsible for a larger portion of their healthcare bill, they naturally demand better services from their providers.